NPHVA

 Instructions

-IMPORTANT, THIS PATIENT IS CHRONICALLY VENTILATED, DO NOT STOP HIS/HER VENTILATION FOLLOWING HOSPITALIZATION
+IMPORTANT: THIS PATIENT IS CHRONICALLY VENTILATED.
+DO NOT STOP HIS/HER VENTILATORY SUPPORT (e.g. nocturnal BPAP) WHILE THEY ARE HOSPITALIZED.

-Patients admitted to the NPHVA have chronic alveolar hypoventilation.
-To keep their condition stable, it is necessary and vital to maintain use of their ventilator.
-They are at risk for severe hypercapnia, hypoxemia, and for certain patients, death, without the use of their ventilator.
+Patients followed by the NPHVA have chronic alveolar hypoventilation.
+To keep their condition stable, it is necessary and vital to maintain use of their ventilator/BPAP.
+They are at risk for severe hypercapnia, hypoxemia, and in some circumstances of death, without the use of their ventilator/BPAP.

-For this reason, it is recommended to not administer oxygen without ventilatory assistance and to control PCO2 if there is any doubt or signs of hypercapnia.
+For this reason, it is recommended not to administer oxygen without ventilatory assistance and to monitor PCO2 if there is any doubt or signs of hypercapnia.

-It is also important to verify with the patient or their family if cough assist techniques are used daily to eliminate secretions and maintain thoracic compliance.
+It is also important to verify with the patient or their family if cough assistance techniques are used regularly to eliminate secretions and maintain thoracic compliance.

 The NPHVA